Apeirogons/rt_estimation_thesis/README.md

 - Apply the rt_estimation_ci function from ts_utils/rt.R.
 You will have to specify the shift amount.

 See real_world_plots.R for an example.

+The maintainer of this project is Apeirogons (Matthew So, somatthewc@gmail.com).